 Smitten with the East

-In a review of Robert Irwin’s For Lust of Knowing (published in the United States as Dangerous Knowledge, 2006), American scholar Martin Seth Kramer described how Said set out to substantiate his indictment.
+In a review of Robert Irwin’s For Lust of Knowing (published in the United States as Dangerous Knowledge, 2006), American scholar Martin Seth Kramer describes how Said set out to substantiate his indictment.

-He “cherry-picked evidence,” said Kramer, “ignored whatever contradicted his thesis and filled the gaps with conspiracy theories.”
+He “cherry-picked evidence,” according to Kramer, “ignored whatever contradicted his thesis and filled the gaps with conspiracy theories.”

 Irwin’s book provides a much more complete, and a much more neutral, study.
 Orientalism may be premised on a flawed approach, and many past Orientalist studies may lack in terms of facts and analysis, but the concept is not steeped in bigotry, nor was its purpose to facilitate the colonial subjugation of non-Western peoples.
 Irwin amply, exhaustively, proves the sincerity of nineteenth-century Orientalists.
 They were smitten with the East and its cultures.
 Many of them failed at impartial study, but they were no Great White Hunters.